Muten-Roshi-Sama/OOP_GradeMaster-MAUI/README.md

 - **Manage Activities:** Create and organize educational activities within the system.
 - **Link Activities to Teachers:** Associate activities with responsible teachers for efficient organization.
 - **Record Evaluations:** Keep track of student evaluations, including grades.
-- **Save Data:** Utilize a reliable data-saving mechanism to preserve information for future use.
+- **Save Data Locally:** Utilize a reliable data-saving mechanism to preserve information for future use.
 - **Generate Student Reports:** View and print student reports to assess academic performance.

+## Getting Started

+### Prerequisites
+- Make sure that the Common Language Runtime Exceptions option is not set to break when thrown.
+Handling error with inputs sometimes throw exceptions that interrupts the code, those are correctly handled.
+Your IDE should have an option to deactivate this feature.
+- All files are encrypted and saved into a .GradeMasterMAUI folder in your User folder.
+The creation of this .folder also creates and stores Securely your AES key.
+When starting a new instance of the application, make sure to not have this .GradeMasterMAUI folder, or delete it.
+-  [.NET MAUI 8.0](https://dotnet.microsoft.com/apps/maui) must be installed on your development machine.

+### Documentation
+For more detailed information, check the Documentation folder.
+It includes:
+- Class Diagram
+- Sequence Diagram
+- SOLID Principles Explanation

 ## SOLID Principles
 - **Single Responsibility Principle (SRP):** SRP states that a class should have only one reason to change, meaning it should have only one job or responsibility.